kevinolega/callcentertrainingtips/_posts/2019-07-27-fake-savings.md

 A call center agent's hourly rate is Php 150 per hour.

-A two hour commute is Php 300 for your time.
+A two-hour commute is Php 300 for your time.

 And Php 200 for the transportation expense.